Async Serial Analyzer - User Guide

-The Saleae software includes a protocol analyzer for serial communication.
+The Saleae software includes a protocol analyzer for asynchronous serial communication.

-This is the baud rate.
-If you don't know the baud rate, you can either measure it or use the autobaud feature.
+- This is the bit rate, or baud rate.
+If you don't know the bit rate, you can measure it manually.
+More information on this is described below.

-This is the number of bits per word (default 8).
+This is the number of bits per word (default is "8 Bits per Transfer").
 Note that this number is just the data payload and does not include the start, stop, or parity bits.

-The serial analyzer lets you select 1 stop bit, 1.5 stop bits, or 2 stop bits.
-I've never seen the latter two options in practice.
+The async serial analyzer lets you select 1 stop bit, 1.5 stop bits, or 2 stop bits.
+The most commonly used setting is 1 stop bit.

 This simply states the order of bits on the bus, just like reading from left to right or right to left.

 This is an important setting.
 Usually, TTL/CMOS level serial is active low, meaning that the bus idles high.
 Binary zeros are transmitted by pulling the line low, and binary ones are transmitted by pulling the line high.
 That is pretty common.

 However, in some cases, such as recording RS-232 serial directly, the states are reversed.
 In RS-232, the line is idle low, and zeros are transmitted by pulling the line high.
 When recording RS-232 level signals directly, or in any other case where the channel is inverted, use this option.

 - MP Mode (also called multiprocessor mode, multi-drop, or 9-bit serial) is a version of serial where the most significant data bit (almost always the last bit) indicates if the preceding 8 bits is data or an address.